ECB "ready to act" to help languishing economy

 Japan is intent on pushing inflation higher, lifting the country out of decades of deflation and minimal growth.
 The scope of the changes drove the yen lower and knocked the 10-year bond yield to its lowest in a decade.

-A number of countries, particularly emerging economies, have already complained about policies which drive currencies lower, threatening a destabilizing race to the bottom.
+A number of countries, particularly emerging economies, have already complained about policies which drive currencies lower, threatening a destabilising race to the bottom.

 The ECB is unlikely to pursue a similar path, although a stronger euro is the last thing a recession-mired economy requires.